-Baby shower is a universal tradition that is followed in almost every culture and in all parts of the world.
-Names are different maybe but the purpose, involvement, and excitement is the same.
+Baby Shower or Godh Bharai Celebrations and Games has been around for ages.
+A baby shower is a universal tradition that is followed in almost every culture and in all parts of the world.
+Names are different maybe but the purpose, involvement, and excitement are the same.
 Indian baby shower is known as Godh Bharai and in Hindi, godh bharai literally means to ‘fill the lap’ with abundance.
-Indians consider an addition to their family as a blessing from God and so celebrate all such occasions with great enthusiasm.
+It is a great way to pamper the mom carrying the baby in her third trimester and Indians consider an addition to their family as a blessing from God and so celebrate all such occasions with great enthusiasm.

 Baby Shower or Godh Bharai ceremony is performed universally.
 Yes, the customs and rituals may differ but the basic aim of showering the mom to be with the abundant joys of motherhood, blessings and welcoming the unborn child is the same.
 Godh Bharai is an Indian term for Baby Shower Like most families, the first born is very special for Indian families.
 My eldest brother was blessed with the news of an impending grandchild and my joy knew no bounds.
 It has been a much-awaited news and we went all out to give Sona (mother to be) and Sonu (father to be) a day to cherish and take pleasure in.

 I had a very traditional Godh bharai aeons ago but now the concept of Baby Shower has ushered and infused new themes and features.
 We had a pre-dinner celebration and then lunch at a lovely venue.
 The traditional rituals too were carried out and then the cake was cut and I organized a few games.